Josef Mengele: Efforts by Mossad

+In February 1961, West Germany widened its extradition request to include Brazil, having been tipped off by Wiesenthal to the possibility that Mengele had relocated there.
 Meanwhile, Zvi Aharoni, one of the Mossad agents who had been involved in the Eichmann capture, was placed in charge of a team of agents tasked with tracking down Mengele and bringing him to trial in Israel.
-Their inquiries in Paraguay revealed no clues to his whereabouts, and they were unable to intercept any correspondence between Mengele and his wife Martha, who by this time was living in Italy.
+Their inquiries in Paraguay revealed no clues to his whereabouts, and they were unable to intercept any correspondence between Mengele and his wife, Martha, who by this time was living in Italy.
 Agents who were following Rudel's movements also failed to produce any leads.
 Aharoni and his team followed Gerhard to a rural area near São Paulo, where they identified a European man whom they believed to be Mengele.
 This potential breakthrough was reported to Harel, but the logistics of staging a capture, the budgetary constraints of the search operation, and the priority of focusing on Israel's deteriorating relationship with Egypt led the Mossad chief to call off the manhunt in 1962.

+In 1964, Meir Amit, the new head of the Mossad, authorized a clandestine search of Martha Mengele's apartment in Bavaria.
+When they finally searched the premises in 1966, they found nothing to indicate she was currently in contact with Mengele.
+They tried again in May 1967, but again learned nothing specific.
+However, the contents of conversations monitored in Martha's home led them to believe that the two were still communicating.
+They decided to enlist the aid of Martha's boyfriend, a dentist named Siegfried Pereda.
+An Israeli agent posing as a patient visited his workplace to enlist his aid, but this line of inquiry produced no results either.
+The Mossad removed the listening devices from Martha's home on 27 October 1967, and an order calling for reduced efforts to catch Nazi war criminals was passed in Israel on 31 December 1968.
+No further investigations took place until 1977, when the government of Menachem Begin decided to resume the hunt for Nazis, and Mengele in particular.
+Operations included installing listening devices in the home of Mengele's son Rolf as well as contacting him in person to try to trick him into revealing his father's whereabouts, but again they obtained no information.